 In a world full of socially inept, self-centered people, Adam and Antonia are a throwback to another time.
 Adam has a quiet intelligence and a sharp sense of humor, but you may not see them until he gets to know you a little bit.
 After that, he is fun and engaging.
 Antonia is bubbly and warm, with the uncanny ability to put everyone in her environment at ease.
 Her enthusiasm for people is like a vortex.
 You can’t help but enjoy yourself around her.

 Antonia is a rare breed who treasures both people and animals.
 The McCutcheon house essentially doubles as an animal shelter.
 During the time we were there, the house teemed with animals — three adult cats, an aging beagle and a kitten named Pi, who had just arrived at the house and was still skittish around us.
 Each morning when I got up and went downstairs, the noticeably well-fed grey cat (Vinny) would unabashedly ask to be fed.
-Each time, I answered out loud, “I don’t even know where your food is.
+Each time, I would answer out loud, “I don’t even know where your food is.
 I’m just a house guest,” at which point he would swivel one ear and continue looking at me.

 It is telling that my memories of staying at the Hotel McCutcheon are good ones in spite of the occasion for my being there.
 As I look back, I see that, even as I was burying my sister, I was beginning to heal from the loss.
 I credit this to the hospitality and friendship Adam and Antonia extended to us, all the more meaningful because as Erica’s friends they were experiencing loss as well.
 We shared the camaraderie of grief and of life’s ongoing blessings, of which friendship is the best.
 I like to think Erica was watching us ― and smiling.